-Until recently, the building was one of the most closed and inaccessible to ordinary people since even the street along the residence was blocked.
-It is located on the Afrosiab street in Tashkent and is well known under the name “Oqsaroy Residence”.
-The museum was opened in 2017, previously this building was the Oqsaroy Palace which means White Palace served as the working residence during Karimov’s era.
-It is the place where death sentences for humans were declared.
-There are 2 rooms, first contains photographs of president Karimov mainly from the official functions, while the second room has a series of wild surrealist paintings of Karimov, and his wife.
+Until recently, the building housing the Islam Karimov museum was one of the most closed and inaccessible locations of Tashkent for ordinary people as even the street along the residence was blocked.
+The museum was opened in 2017 and is located on the Afrosiab street of Tashkent and is well known under the name “Oqsaroy Residence” as previously this building was the Oqsaroy Palace, meaning White Palace and served as the working residence of the president during Karimov’s era.

 It is also the place where death sentences for humans were declared.
 There are 2 rooms, of which the first one contains photographs of president Karimov, mainly from the official functions, while the second room has a series of wild surrealist paintings of Karimov and his wife.